 • A lack of a sense of entitlement prevents the tragic situation in which you are being obnoxious and don’t know it.
 If you were raised more in the “Shut up or I’ll knock your teeth in” school of parenting than the “Everything my little Chandler does is invaluable” school, you are aware that you have to earn things and that people will hate you if you are receiving things that you didn’t earn.

 Of course, if you’re concerned with these issues at all, then you’re someone who wants many of the benefits and enjoys many of the cultural mores that come with a white-collar lifestyle.
-When I was twelve, I thought that a cream-cheese croissant from Au Bon Pain was the most cosmopolitan thing imaginable, and that Reader’s Digest was pretty highbrow.
+When I was twelve, I thought that a cream-cheese croissant from Au Bon Pain (there was one in the Navy Commissary food court) was the most cosmopolitan thing imaginable, and that Reader’s Digest was pretty highbrow.
 I wanted better, and got it.
 That doesn’t happen without college admissions committees looking for people like me, and high school debate coaches stepping in, and deans at Dartmouth trying to figure out how I could be so miserable in the face of such knowledge and resources.
 It all worked out pretty well, and I am grateful for that.
 While I may sometimes admire the forthrightness of construction workers, of course I never wanted to be one.

 In sum, there’s a best-of-both-worlds approach.
-It may involve trading in Cheez Whiz for brie and the Post for the Times, but it also involves staying out of a cubicle, letting experts do their jobs (and taking no bullshit when the expert is you), not talking for the sake of talking about talking for talking’s sake, and saying things in a direct enough manner that words actually still mean something.
+It may involve trading in Cheez Whiz for brie and the Post for the Times (or not, you can like what you like!), but it also involves staying out of a cubicle, letting experts do their jobs (and taking no bullshit when the expert is you), not talking for the sake of talking about talking for talking’s sake, and saying things in a direct enough manner that words actually still mean something.
 Occasionally, it involves punching someone who needs punched, although probably not nearly as often as many of us feel like doing so.
 And if your parents could never afford braces for you, it would probably help to try to get that taken care of as an adult (that’s one thing socialized medicine has done in the rest of the developed world — gotten rid of dental class markers).

-While pursuing that best-of-both-worlds may make a person feel perpetually out of place, it is nevertheless a great pleasure to live in an age in which technology makes entrepreneurship so easy, and sexism has become but one of a shifting field of overlapping unfairnesses that are part of society — in other words, an age in which these ideals are so very possible to bring to life.
+While pursuing that best-of-both-worlds may make a person feel perpetually out of place, it is nevertheless some kind of pleasure to live in an age in which technology makes entrepreneurship easier and muddied up the ranks with new modes of communication — in other words, an age in which these ideals are so very possible to bring to life.

 originally published on The Gloss